rishi18-SAIT/smartplantmonitoring/README.md

 # 🌿 Smart Plant Monitoring System

-The **Smart Plant Monitoring System** is a MERN stack web application designed to help users monitor and manage their plants effectively.
-It provides real-time updates, plant health monitoring, and alert features to ensure optimal care of your green companions.
+The **Smart Plant Monitoring System** is a MERN stack web application designed to help users monitor and manage their plants effectively with enhanced ai features
+It helps users monitor and manage plants in real time, receive alerts, and detect plant diseases from leaf images.

 ---